khalid64927/multiplatform-payments-fe/README.md

 ## Kotlin JS + React for Web client (JS)
 To exercise (React based) web client run `./gradlew :web:browserDevelopmentRun`.

-For packaging run below command './gradlew :web:packJsPackages' output will be in shared/build/packages/shared-unspecified.tgz file (not yet figured how to name file correctly the "unspecified").
+For packaging run below command './gradlew shared:packJsPackage' output will be in shared/build/packages/shared-unspecified.tgz file (not yet figured how to name file correctly the "unspecified").